alostnight/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+      Instead of passing down props, it helps with sharing props.
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+      Actions are where you put you get and fetch request and you use that to send data to the store.
+Reducers are how state changes in resonse to actions.
+The store brings it all together by holding state and allows state to be updated.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+      Application state is the state at any given time.
+Commponent state is the state of a component and the props can be only passed within it.
+Application state is best when there many common props that are used by all the components.
+Components state would be best when there are props specific to that component.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+      It's middleware the lets you call action creators and return a function.
+The function takes the stores dispatch and handles regular functions after async functions have been taken care of.
+It allows for there to be a bundle of work instead of individual pieces of work.
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+      I'm not all to sure right now, I'd have to use either one a little more to see which one feels better.
+It's too soon to tell.

 ## Project Set Up